 He is reported to have said that “severity alone could effect the establishment of regal authority in America,” and his unit was one of the most disliked in the British Army.1

-After his men slaughtered colonial soldiers that had thrown down their arms at the Battle of Waxhaws, the phrase “Tarleton’s Quarter” was used to show the inhumane British tactics.
+After his men slaughtered colonial soldiers that had thrown down their arms at the Battle of Waxhaws, Americans used the phrase “Tarleton’s Quarter” to describe the inhumane British tactics.

 Tarleton relentlessly pushed his men in pursuit of Morgan’s army leading up to the Battle of Cowpens.
 The young commander was ecstatic when he saw the broad open terrain that Morgan had chosen at Cowpens.

-The open fields would allow plenty of room for his cavalry (dragoons) to maneuver and Morgan’s flanks were exposed.
+The open fields allowed plenty of room for his cavalry (dragoons) to maneuver and Morgan left his flanks exposed.
 Tarleton was confident that the Battle of Cowpens was as good as won.

 Who won the Battle of Cowpens?

-In shocking fashion, Morgan and the American forces soundly defeated Tarleton’s dragoons and won the Battle of Cowpens.
+In shocking fashion, Morgan and the American forces soundly defeated Tarleton’s British dragoons and won the Battle of Cowpens.
 Morgan’s troops completed a rare double envelopment of Tarleton’s troops, decimating them in the process.

 As Tarleton deployed his troops, he wagered everything on a single rapid attack.
-For his part, this is exactly what Morgan was anticipating and he was prepared.3
+For his part, this is exactly what Morgan anticipated and he prepared accordingly.3

 As the British advanced upon the American lines, Morgan’s defense in depth absorbed the impact while inflicting high casualties, especially upon British officers.
 The Americans feigned a retreat, drawing Tarleton’s troops closer in.